wp-plugins/healcode-mindbody-link/readme.txt

 == Screenshots ==

 1. The Service Links screen in HealCode where you will copy the code for your link
-2. The settings screen where our demo Service Link code has been added to the menu
+2. The settings screen where our demo Service Link code has been added to the Service Link code text box
-3. The result, the "My Account" Link has been added to the end of our main navigation menu
+3. The result, the "My Account" link has been added to the end of our main navigation menu
-4. When clicked, your "My Account" Link will pull up the HealCode Consumer Cart
+4. When clicked, your "My Account" link will pull up the HealCode Consumer Cart

 == Requirements ==